Nebraska may not be for everyone, but the motto is a national award winner

 On Tuesday, the U.S. Travel Association awarded Nebraska Tourism a 2019 Mercury Award for excellence in creative destination marketing for the state’s 10-month-old travel motto: “Nebraska.
 Honestly, it’s not for everyone.”

-The award has announced in front of an audience of 1,100 at a conference in Austin, Texas.
+The award was announced in front of an audience of 1,100 at a conference in Austin, Texas.

 “This is an honor and a big deal for the state of Nebraska,” said John Ricks, executive director of the Nebraska Tourism Commission.
 He said it was the first time he could remember that the state had won an award at the Travel Association’s Educational Seminar for Tourism Organizations.

-According to the Tourism Commission, judges liked the "honest, authentic, approach to positioning" and said the commission had "worked with tight budget constraints and drove admirable results.”
+The Tourism Commission said judges liked the “honest, authentic approach to positioning” and said the commission had “worked with tight budget constraints and drove admirable results.”

 “Nebraska.
-Honestly, it’s not for everyone” debuted in October, and went viral, gaining more than $7.1 million in publicity value due to attention from media like "The Late Show with Stephen Colbert."
+Honestly, it’s not for everyone” debuted in October and went viral, gaining more than $7.1 million in publicity value because of attention from media like “The Late Show with Stephen Colbert.”

-Not everyone is in love with the slogan.
-Some letters to the editor have complained that it was an abrupt, about-face from the state's unofficial slogan — "Nebraska: The Good Life" — and wasn't inclusive.
+Not all are in love with the slogan.
+Some letters to the editor have complained that it was an abrupt shift from the state’s unofficial slogan — “Nebraska: The Good Life” — and wasn’t inclusive.

 But Lenz said that some criticism is to be expected “with everything.”

-Visit Omaha also received an award at the Austin event for a creative, custom mailer sent beforehand to trade show attendees.
-It increased attendance at their booth, resulting in Visit Omaha interacting with more meeting planners than ever before, the commission said.
+Visit Omaha, an effort of the Omaha Convention and Visitors Bureau, also received an award at the Austin event, for a creative custom mailer sent to trade show attendees.
+It increased attendance at Omaha’s booth, resulting in the visitors bureau interacting with more meeting planners than ever before, the commission said.

 1 of 90